-You are cordially invited to attend the 2016 Annual Meeting of Stockholders of Horizon Technology Finance Corporation (the "Company") to be held on June 9, 2016 at 9:30 AM, Eastern Time, at the offices of Horizon Technology Finance Corporation, located at 312 Farmington Avenue, Farmington, Connecticut 06032.
+You are cordially invited to attend the 2017 Annual Meeting of Stockholders of Horizon Technology Finance Corporation (the "Company") to be held on June 8, 2017 at 9:30 AM, Eastern Time, at the offices of Horizon Technology Finance Corporation, located at 312 Farmington Avenue, Farmington, Connecticut 06032.

 The Notice of Annual Meeting of Stockholders and the Proxy Statement of the Board of Directors of the Company accompanying this letter provide an outline of the business to be conducted at our Annual Meeting of Stockholders.
-At the meeting, you will be asked to: (1) elect two directors of the Company and (2) ratify the selection of RSM US LLP (formerly known as McGladrey LLP) as the Company's independent registered public accounting firm for the year ending December 31, 2016.
+At the meeting, you will be asked to: (1) elect two directors of the Company and (2) ratify the selection of RSM US LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017.